"Shimmering lakes, wooded walks and views to Lakeland across the Firth . . . superb cottages in a spectacular setting . . .’’

 The Kinmount Estate enjoys a fascinating history, originating in a 12th-century charter granted to the Carlyles by William de Brus.
 Owned by the Douglas family since 1733, it was during this tenure that the present Kinmount House was built in 1812 for John Douglas (the sixth Marquis) to replace the previous seat – destroyed by fire at the turn of the 18th century.
 John’s descendant, the eighth Marquis of Queensberry, is best remembered for inaugurating boxing’s ‘Queensberry Rules’, but was also famous for his connection with Oscar Wilde, who was a frequent visitor to Kinmount.
 Indeed, it was his association with the Marquis which led to Wilde’s ultimate imprisonment and humiliation.
 Kinmount House is a fine example of early 19th-century architecture, and its balustrading (added at the turn of the century) is a charming feature which softens its cubic simplicity.

-Spacious sitting room with gas ‘coal-effect’ fire.
-Open-plan kitchen/dining room.
-Utility room off kitchen.
-Cloakroom with toilet.
-First floor: Double bedroom with 5ft pine four-poster bed and en-suite shower room with toilet.
-Two twin bedrooms.
+All on ground floor.
+Split-level design with open-plan sitting/dining room with gas ‘coal-effect’ fire.
+Well-equipped kitchen.
+Double bedroom with 5ft pine four-poster bed.
 Bathroom with over-bath shower and toilet.